 Indian Ranch

-Today, one real throwback remains: an outdoor venue called the Indian Ranch in Webster, Massachusetts, a half-hour or so south of Worcester.
-In the summer of 2021, the 3,000-seat lakeside amphitheater celebrated its 75th anniversary, having hosted many of Nashville’s biggest stars, including Ernest Tubb, Johnny Cash, Willie Nelson, George Jones, Tammy Wynette, Tanya Tucker, and Charley Pride.
+Today, one real throwback remains: an outdoor venue called Indian Ranch in Webster, Massachusetts, a half-hour or so south of Worcester.
+In the summer of 2021, the 3,000-seat lakeside amphitheater celebrated its 75th anniversary, having hosted many of Nashville’s biggest stars, including Ernest Tubb, Johnny Cash, Willie Nelson, George Jones, Tammy Wynette, Tanya Tucker and Charley Pride.
 In fact, the place is sometimes called a contender for the title “Nashville of the North.”

-For years, however, some of the biggest names to headline the stage were Major Mudd, Rex Trailer, and Bozo the Clown.
+In the 1950s, some of the biggest names to headline the stage were hosts of the pre-Sesame Street children’s TV shows Major Mudd, Rex Trailer, and Bozo the Clown.
 In the 1960s and ‘70s, the stars of Boston’s network-affiliate kids’ shows were big attractions at the Ranch.
 Longtime owner Jake Sadowsky and his Boston-based booking agent, Abe Ford, often presented a full afternoon of old-fashioned variety acts: jugglers, magicians, dancing bears.
-Audience members sat on telephone pole seats covered with wood planks.
+Audiences sat on telephone-pole seats covered with wood planks.
 In the early years, admission was 75 cents, 50 cents for kids.
 Later, after the fee went up to $5, he kept the kids’ tickets priced at two quarters.
+“I think Indian Ranch was the largest country-music venue in the north,” Sadowsky once said.
+“We outlived them all.”

-Ford, who promoted wrestling “spectaculars” at the Boston Garden in the 1970s, lived next door to Killer Kowalski.
+Over the years, they built a devoted clientele, and Ford kept booking acts at the Ranch until his death at age 89 in 2002, always declining the agent’s typical 10 percent commission in favor of a $500 flat fee.
+Ford, who promoted many of the wrestling “spectaculars” at Boston Garden in the 1970s, lived next door to Killer Kowalski.
 When the wrestler retired, he started a limousine company that brought the headliners to the Ranch.

-In the late 1970s Sadowsky hired a singer named Boxcar Willie as part of a package of performers playing a Memorial Day fundraiser.
+In the late ‘70s, Sadowsky hired a singer named Boxcar Willie as part of a package of performers playing a Memorial Day fundraiser.
 Willie, who played the part of a singing hobo onstage, was a hit with the crowd, so Sadowsky asked him to come back and headline the following summer.
 They agreed on a $750 fee.
+Within months, Boxcar Willie was a very big, if highly unlikely, star.
+He appeared on NBC’s TV talent contest The Gong Show and sold his albums by mail order, with a ubiquitous television commercial.
+A record, standing-room-only crowd of some 6,000 fans showed up to greet him in Webster.
+A few years later, Willie became one of the first country musicians to set up a long-running residency in Branson, Missouri, which would soon become the booming tourist destination that it remains today.

-Another Indian Ranch favorite was Charlie Daniels, who played the place 29 summers in a row.
+Another Indian Ranch favorite was “The Devil Went Down to Georgia”-famed Charlie Daniels, who played the place 29 summers in a row.
 About a decade ago, they named the access road after him.
 Visitors to the new restaurant on the property, Samuel Slater’s (named for the “Father of the American Industrial Revolution”), are greeted by a life-sized carving of the fiddler.
+The Ranch, the restaurant, and an adjacent campground sit on the shoreline of a bucolic lake, which is said to have the longest place name in the United States.
+The official Algonquian name for the lake runs to 45 letters, of which the abbreviated nickname Chaubunagungamaug are just the last 18.
+Locals call it Webster Lake.

 (by James Sullivan)